vladislav-atakhanov/vitaly/README.md

 sudo apt install libudev-dev
 ```

-On macosx you can also use homebew to install vitaly with command
+On macosx and linux you can also use homebew to install vitaly with command
 ```
 brew install bskaplou/tap/vitaly
 ```